arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/the-skills-involved-in-learning-to-read/index.md

 This process is pictured in the following diagram.

 ![Figure 2310.
 The early developmental sequence for learning to read](../../../../../assets/images/TECKSFig2310.png "Figure 2310.
-The early developmental sequence for learning to read"){.image-inline}
+The early developmental sequence for learning to read"){: .image-inline}

 *Figure 2310.
 The early developmental sequence for learning to read*